gitter-badger/ivor/README.md

-# jidris
+# JIT for Idris

-JIT for Idris
+TBD